 As far as branding is concerned, brands can shout about their values, but consumers are not listening because they are not interested.
 What they are more interested in is how they can make their lives better through the use of products or services.

 So, brands can spend millions on values when all it boils down to is understanding what consumers are looking for and how they can give them what they want.

 Emotion Drives Success

-When it comes to purchasing, emotions play a huge role in the process.
+When purchasing, emotions play a huge role in the process.
 We live in an era where consumers want to feel good.
-They want the latest gadgets because they give them credibility and make them feel satisfied with the decisions they have made.
+They want the latest gadgets because they give them credibility and make them feel satisfied with their decisions.
 This is where brands need to shift their focus.
-The truth is, people have to feel a certain way and through purchasing something, they can alter all of that in an instant.
+People have to feel a certain way, and by purchasing something, they can alter all of that instantly.

-Marketing strategies will need to be altered as it is no longer about offering the best brand values.
+Marketing strategies must be altered as it is no longer about offering the best brand values.
 Consumers can see through these values and no longer believe in them because they are the same as everyone else.
-Therefore, brands have to identify their target audience and then determine what they value and how that ties in with their emotions.
-All brands need to do is show consumers how they can provide a solution, then the success will follow.
+Therefore, brands must identify their target audience and determine what they value and how that ties in with their emotions.
+All brands need to do is show consumers how to provide a solution, then success will follow.

 Brand values are good but no longer drive consumers to make decisions.
 Now brands have to understand what consumers want based on their emotions, insecurities, aspirations desires.
 Therefore, the solution that they offer has to sit right with consumers.
 The aim should be to enhance their lives and add value that way.